At Lincoln Memorial, Trump to take public’s pandemic queries

 President Donald Trump listens during a meeting about the coronavirus with Louisiana Gov. John Bel Edwards, not pictured, in the Oval Office of the White House, Wednesday, April 29, 2020, in Washington.
 (Source: AP Photo/Evan Vucci)

-After more than a month of being cooped up at the White House, Trump was returning from a weekend at the Camp David presidential retreat in Maryland and planned to participate in a “virtual” town hall, hosted Sunday night by Fox News Channel, from inside the Lincoln Memorial.
+After more than a month of being cooped up at the White House, Trump returned from a weekend at the Camp David presidential retreat in Maryland and planned to participate in a “virtual” town hall, hosted Sunday night by Fox News Channel, from inside the Lincoln Memorial.

 “Hopefully our Country will soon mend,” Trump tweeted.
 Federal guidelines that encouraged people to stay at home and practice social distancing expired late last week.